 That being said, if such things matter to you, you can get almost all of these upgrades from one manufacturer or another in a style that will suit you.
 Just make sure you aren’t letting your passion for a “custom” appearance paint a bullseye on you.

 Your upgrade path should be based on a logical assessment of what you are most likely to need in the course of your bug-out.
-Some upgrades are universally useful, like extrication, recovery and medical gear.
+Some upgrades are universally useful, like extrication and recovery.

 Others are only applicable in niche or specific circumstances but fall into the “parachute” category of preparation; you’ll rarely need it, but if you do, you really, really better have it!